eduardochiletto/chiletto-spotify/README.md

 * Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 If you don't know how, [here's a great tutorial](https://firebase.google.com/docs/web/setup?authuser=0);

 * Follow the Firebase wizard steps;
-* In the terminal, open the project folder and type the command `firebase init` and follow instructions;
+* In the terminal, open the project folder, type the command `firebase init` and follow instructions;
 * Create a *launch.json* file in the *.vscode* folder and configure it like this:

 ```json